Guy Henry (actor): 2000 onwards

 In 2023, he appeared in four episodes of Queen Charlotte: A Bridgerton Story as John Monro, George III's physician.

 Film

 Henry's film credits include appearances in Another Country with Rupert Everett, Lady Jane, England, My England film by Tony Palmer, in Stephen Fry's 2003 film Bright Young Things (appearing in the poster for it, top left) as Archie Schwert, in V for Vendetta as Conrad Heyer, in Starter for 10 as a university professor, in Expresso, in Vincente Amorim's 2008 film Good as a senior doctor in Nazi Germany and as Pius Thicknesse in Harry Potter and the Deathly Hallows – Part 1 and Part 2.

-In 2014, he appeared in the critically acclaimed short film Done In.
+In 2014, he appeared in the short film Done In.

 In 2016, Henry appeared in Rogue One: A Star Wars Story, providing the physical and vocal performance for Grand Moff Tarkin; the use of CGI special effects recreated the likeness of Peter Cushing, who died in 1994, for the character.
-The performance, while not without controversy, was praised by Cushing's estate.
+The performance was praised by Cushing's estate.